 7. Choose the Right Backlink Opportunity

 You need to choose the right environment for your link building strategy.
-Among your options are Guest posts, Directories, Social Media, Press Release and more.
+Among your options are Guest Posts and Guest Blogging, Directories, Social Media, Press Release and more.

 Now that you have: